frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-21-what_is_frame.md

 ## A State Machine Markdown Language

 Frame is a textual language that can be translated into equivalent documentation and code using the {{site.data.site_config.framepiler_url}}.
-UML and other modeling approaches promote a visual-first paradadigm.
+UML and other modeling approaches promote a visual-first paradigm.
 However this approach requires specialized (and often expensive) diagramming tools.
 Additionally - let's just say it - working with boxes and lines to code can be a pain.

 With Frame, anyone with a text editor can quickly sketch out a system design concept - in text: